WyvrnOfficial/RazerSensa_DevKit/README.md

 ## 1. Drivers Update <a name="drivers-update"></a>

 ### 1.1.
-Razer Synapse 3 Setup <a name="razer-synapse"></a> (Location: Drivers\Kraken)
+Razer Synapse 4 Setup <a name="razer-synapse"></a> (Location: Drivers\Kraken)

-- Launch the Razer Synapse 3 setup from the Synapse executable (Location: Drivers\Synapse).
-The latest version can also be downloaded from this link: https://www.razer.com/synapse-3
+- Launch the Razer Synapse 4 setup from the Synapse executable (Location: Drivers\Synapse\Synapse 4).
+The latest version can also be downloaded from this link: https://www.razer.com/synapse-4
 - Check the Chroma options during setup.
 - After the setup is finished sign in with your Razer Id or create one to get started (or log in as a Guest).
 - If a reboot is required, restart your PC.